Dr. Andrew Holden

 GP Partner MBBS, MRCGP, MBA.
 Year of registration 2007, Barts and The Royal London Hospital, London.

 I joined the practice in September 2013 and became a partner in September 2014.
 I am interested in sports medicine and hope to gain further expertise in this field for the future.
 I enjoy playing hockey where I currently Captain Havant 1st XI in the England South Premier League.

 MBBS DA DRCOG Dip Paeds (Auckland) DFFP MRCGP Year of registration 1991( London)

 After qualifying from St Bartholomew’s Medical School I completed my GP training in New Zealand and Portsmouth, this included 6 months palliative care.
 I joined the Swan Surgery in November 2001 as a part-time partner.
 I enjoy all aspects of general practice and I have a special interest in women’s health and family planning.
 I am also the lead for medical student training in the practice .

 BM MRCGP MRCS DipSEM Year of Registration 2001 Southampton

 I trained at Southampton University and subsequently joined the Royal Navy as a Medical Officer.
 Having trained as a GP Registrar at Swan in 2009-11, I returned to the RN as a GP until transferring as a Surgeon Commander into the Royal Navy Reserves in February 2016.
-Although I enjoy all aspects of general practice, I have a particular interest in Sports and Exercise Medicine and am a Class 2 CAA Medical examiner.
+Although I enjoy all aspects of general practice, I have a particular interest in Sports and Exercise Medicine and am in the process of becoming a GP Trainer.
 I am also in the process of becoming a GP trainer.
 I run the Aviation Medical arm of Swan Medical Group from both Swan Surgery and Goodwood Aerodrome, click here for more details.